 “Verifying the college’s accreditation ensures that the institution has the seal of approval by the U.S. Department of Education,” Villagomez says.
 “With institutional accreditations, colleges and universities are evaluated as a whole and must undergo and pass several standards to receive a regional or national accreditation.
 Attending a non-accredited college can negatively impact future post-graduate opportunities such as employment, masters and doctorate programs.”

-Students can further explore the programs they’re considering with the following questions:
+Students can further explore the graduate programs they’re considering with the following questions:

 Step 3: Prepare for applications and tests

-Students should gather information about the application processes for any schools they’re considering.
-Each school has different procedures and requirements, so creating a checklist or spreadsheet can be helpful to keep track of application materials and deadlines.
+Students should gather information about the application processes for all of their computer science degree options.
+Each computer science program has different procedures and requirements, so creating a checklist or spreadsheet can be helpful to keep track of application materials and deadlines.
 Students can visit the school’s admissions page or contact an admissions counselor for this information.

 An application for an online master’s in computer science typically includes: